Thank you. Your choice has been saved. You can change your preferences at any time.

 Ordering medications and hospital medications: Information on changes and policies.

-Further supplies of medication, between review periods, may be obtained from the Surgery without seeing the Doctor.
-Medication requests will be accepted either in writing, by completion of repeat request slip or by phoning 01548 58 11 44, which is a dedicated answer-machine number.
+Further supplies of medication, between review periods, may be obtained from the surgery without seeing the doctor.
+Medication requests will be accepted either by completion of the repeat request slip or via the online repeat request medication service.

 Ensure your repeat medication request is not outside of your review date.